GuptaPravirSingh/graph_writer/README.md

 # graph_writer

-This repository is intended to visualize and publish interactive computation graphs such as -
+This repository is intended to visualize and publish interactive computation graphs such as - <b>PyTorch Networks</b>

-<h3>PyTorch Networks</h3>
-<h3>Tensorflow Networks</h3>.
+and <b>Tensorflow Networks</b>.

 ## installation
 pip install graph_writer